 Unfortunately, we all make mistakes.
 I have made my fair share of mistakes which has fueled my determination to figure out how to learn from mistakes.

-When we are committed to learning from mistakes, it eases the discomfort mistakes cause.
+When we believe God redeems mistakes and we are committed to learning from mistakes, it eases the discomfort mistakes cause.

 We can get past our feelings of disappointment and disillusionment and balance missteps with the lessons we learn.
 We can gain wisdom from our past and move on to our future wiser and humbled.